-As a part of the Teach First NZ Programme, our participants complete the Masters in Teaching and Education Leadership qualification which is accredited and monitored by the New Zealand Teaching Council and the New Zealand Qualifications Authority (NZQA).
+As a part of the Teach First NZ Programme, our participants complete the Masters in Teaching and Education Leadership qualification which is delivered by The Mind Lab and monitored by the New Zealand Teaching Council and the New Zealand Qualifications Authority (NZQA).

 Ako Mātātupu: Teach First NZ is a voluntary member of the Teach For All global network of similar, independently and locally funded and governed organisations in 52 countries around the world.
 Quantitative and qualitative impact studies have been published on programmes similar to ours.